-Luisa Andreis, Alexander Hinsen, Benedikt Jahnel, Tal Orenshtein, Robert I. A. Patterson, D. R. Michiel Renger, Lorenzo Taggi, Willem van Zuijlen
+Luisa Andreis, Alexander Hinsen, Benedikt Jahnel, Heide Langhammer, Tal Orenshtein, Robert I. A. Patterson, D. R. Michiel Renger, Lorenzo Taggi, Willem van Zuijlen

 Christina van de Sand

 Topics (selection)Some of the main subjects of the group concern questions about the stress field of localised versus homogenised behaviour of eigenfunctions of random operators, the use of stochastic particle systems as efficient solvers of kinetic equations, questions about connectivity, interference and capacity in spatial models for wireless communication, long-time behaviour of branching processes on gene sequences in random media and condensation and crystallisation phenomena in many-body systems at low temperatures.
 In the core topics of the group, the DFG decided in March 2019 to instal the Priority Programme SPP2265 "Random Geometric Systems" running 2020-26; the head of the Group is its coordinator.

 - Partial Differential Equations